fransyozef/sale-calculator/README.md

 ## Assets

-For the icons and splashscreen I used pwa-asset-generator (https://github.com/onderceylan/pwa-asset-generator).
+For the icons and splashscreen I used [pwa-asset-generator].

 In the /assets/ folder there are 2 PDS files

-    - icon.psd
+* icon.psd
-    - splash.psd
+* splash.psd

 You can modify it and then export as png in the same folder.